Analyzing and upgrading your project with Spryker JarvisEdit on GitHub

-This view shows you what features you could use based on the modules you already have installed.
-The missing-features view tells you which modules you should install to enable the respective Spryker features.
+This view shows you what features you can use based on the modules you already have installed.
+The missing-features view tells you which modules you need to install to enable the respective Spryker features.
 So with this view, you can quickly identify what you need to do to replace separate modules with full-fledged features compatible with your project.

 The missing-features view is especially useful when your project uses just Spryker modules and does not use the Spryker features, but you want to use them.
 If you want to start keeping your project up-to-date with the Spryker product release, but you do not know which Spryker features of which versions are compatible with your project, this the right view.

 node jarvis.js <path to your spryker project folder> --missing-features in the terminal.
 This shows you which modules of which features you have installed and what modules you still need to install to be able to use those features.
 This page tells you which highest versions of the features you can replace the modules with and what integration guide you should follow to enable the respective features: